The PsyCare Ireland Core Team

 Michael is a fully accredited psychotherapist (IACP, IAHIP, ICP Accredited, Msc. in Integrative Counselling and Psychotherapy).
 Michael has a background in working in homeless services with clients in addiction and also worked as an advocate for refugees.
 For the last number of years Michael has run his own psychotherapy service Anxiety Ireland, is a manager in a company that provides Employee Assistance Programs within large organisations and works as a facilitator and psychotherapist with InwardBound Psilocybin retreats in the Netherlands.
 Michael has enjoyed the Irish Music Festival scene since his late teens and in 2021 he started to volunteer with PsyCare UK.
 Michael was also a Team Leader for Help Not Harm at Electric Picnic 2022.
 Michael brought the current team together to form the founding board of PsyCare Ireland.
 Michael maintains a private practice as a psychotherapist with short and long term clients.

-Maria Langan is a Registered General Nurse.
-Irish, based in London, she has forged a career in critical care.
-After a decade spent in the intensive care unit, she currently works in Critical Care Outreach, providing life saving intervention to patients needing intensive care support, while supporting those discharged from the ICU with complex rehabilitation needs and Post Intensive Care Syndrome (PICS).
-She has a special interest in the impact of delirium.
+Maria is a Registered General Nurse.
+Irish, based in London, she has forged a career in critical care over the last decade, both in the intensive care unit and in critical care outreach services, providing life saving intervention to patients needing intensive care support, while supporting those discharged from the ICU with complex rehabilitation needs and Post Intensive Care Syndrome (PICS).

 Nurse & Member of Psycare UK